openstack/cinder/doc/source/contributor/rolling.upgrades.rst

 ...................................................

-When we want to remove a column that wasn't present in any SQLAlchemy model or it was in the model, but model was not referenced in any SQLAlchemy API function (this basically means that N-1 wasn't depending on the presence of that column in the DB), then the situation is simple.
+When we want to remove a column that wasn't present in any SQLAlchemy model or it was in the model, but model was not referenced anywhere in our code (this basically means that N-1 wasn't depending on the presence of that column in the DB), then the situation is simple.
 We should be able to safely drop the column in N release.

 Removal of unnecessary column .............................